-Pav Bun or Pao Bun is a palm size small round bread loaf.
-A perfectly bake Pav Bun is a bun that is soft like cotton, spongy like a sponge, and as light as air.
+Pav Bun or Ladi Pav Bun (laadi pav) is a palm size small round bread loaf.
+A perfectly bake Ladi Pav recipe is a soft, light, and spongy pav recipe.
 These were first introduced in India by Portuguese.
-The Pav bun took its shape in Goa in India and then travelled to Mumbai and became an integral part of the food since then.
-A commercial Pav is made of all-purpose flour and is used in variety of foods for example Pav Bhaji, Vada Pav, Bun Maska, and Misal Pav etc.
+The Pav bun recipe took its shape in Goa and then travelled to Mumbai.
+Since then pav bun became an integral part of Maharashtrian food.

-Though the Portuguese are known for introducing Pav Bun to India, but did you know that they were the one to introduce chillies to Indian food.
+Interesting fact: Portuguese are popularly known for introducing Pav Bun recipe to India.
+However, not just pav bun, they also introduced chillies to Indian food.
 Introduction of chillies completely transformed the Indian cuisines.

-The Pav Bun is a small size bread loaf but it needs a lot of practice to give a proper shape to the loaf.
-The shaping is the key to have a smooth shining crust on a Pav bun which makes it a perfect Pav.
-Rest of the dough kneading process of a Pav Bun remains same as a usual bread loaf.
+Homemade buns recipe needs some practice.
+Shaping the pav bun is the key to get the smooth glaze on the top of the bun.
+The dough kneading process is simple that you can find on my step by step by step basic bread dough recipe.
 The Pav Bun is also known as Ladi Pav or Laadi Pav in the local language.
 Laadi means a “slab”.
 Pav Bun are made as a one big slab and then the rolls are pulled apart.
 This is how Pav Bun got it another name called Laadi Pav.

 Those who prefer stuffing inside the buns may check my stuffed dinner roll recipe.
 That’s a different experimental recipe I have where I have twisted the Pav Bun recipe by adding stuffing into it.